Children’s Hospital offers a comprehensive chest wall malformations program that treats kids, adolescents.

 - Poland syndrome: A condition in which the chest wall muscle and ribs are underdeveloped or absent.

-- Slipping ribs: A condition in which lower rib cartilage slips and moves.
+- Slipped ribs: A condition in which lower rib cartilage slips and moves pinching the nerves and causing significant pain that is commonly misdiagnosed.

 - Congenital rib anomalies: Rib cartilage deformities.